AnonymerNiklasistanonym/MoonpieBot/README.md

 - Plugins: `$(PLUGIN=OPTIONAL_PLUGIN_VALUE|OPTIONAL_PLUGIN_SCOPE)` that can for example evaluate a request like for example setting the stream title or evaluating if the plugin scope text should be displayed in respect to the plugin value
 - References: `$[STRING_REFERENCE]` that simply reference another string that will then be inserted

-To override the default strings and add custom ones you can create a `.env.strings` file ([there is an example for the file](./.env.strings.example) where all the default values are listed and can be uncommented and edited).
+To override the default strings and add custom ones you can create a `.env.strings` file.
+There is an example file [`.env.strings.example`](./.env.strings.example) for this where all the default values are listed and can be uncommented/edited which also contains the plugin and macro documentation.

 ## Setup